 published by the University of Oklahoma Press in 2004.
 If you are

 looking for a particular book, including my memoir, virtually all are

 still in print and available under Robert M. Utley at www.amazon.com.

 Less digestible but providing ample detail is my CV, as well as a list of my publications. |

 I now live in a retirement community in Scottsdale, Arizona, with my wife, Melody Webb.
 She’s also a published author and a veteran of the National Park Service.

 You may e-mail me at firstname.lastname@example.org.
 You can’t call me because I am severely hearing impaired, though otherwise in fairly good health.
-I still write, with my previous book being a double biography, Wanted: The Outlaw Lives of Billy the Kidd and Ned Kelly, which will be published on November 20th, 2015, by Yale University Press.
+I still write, with my current book being a double biography, Wanted: The Outlaw Lives of Billy the Kidd and Ned Kelly, which was published on November 20th, 2015, by Yale University Press.